StoianAndrei/spectrumefficiencylite/README.md

 - **Plan for Future Development:**
   - Outline strategies for scalability, additional features, and compliance.
   - Engage stakeholders for feedback and requirements gathering.

----

-**Note:** The existing functions provide a solid foundation for the package.
-By integrating them into the overall system architecture and operational workflow, we can ensure that **spectrumefficiencylite** meets the detailed requirements and is scalable for future enhancements.